postgrespro/pg_pathman/tests/README.md

 export PG_CONFIG=/path/to/pg_config
 ```

-Tests concerning FDW features are disabled by default.
-To test FDW features
+To test FDW features you need to install postgres_fdw contrib module first.
-you need to install postgres_fdw contrib module first and then set the TEST_FDW
+If you want to skip FDW tests set the FDW_DISABLED environment variable:
-environment variable:

 ```
-export TEST_FDW=1
+export FDW_DISABLED=1
 ```